VK2ARH/Cowtown-ADX-Project/README.md

 A Gerber folder has been added which houses the Gerber filed to enable production of the PCB's used in Ver 1.6 of the construction manual.

 # Cowtown Amateur Radio Club: ADX-Project
-This repository has been created to host files and resources used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital Mode HF tranceiver
+This repository was initially created to host files and resources used in the Cowtown ADX project - a Buildathon Project which built the ADX Digital Mode HF tranceiver

 The ADX was designed by Barb WB2CBA see his GitHub site for files and details of the project : https://github.com/WB2CBA/ADX.